David H. Schwartz

 As your legal counsel, he will evaluate your unique situation and determine the best legal strategy to help you move forward.
 Using his extensive experience, Attorney David H. Schwartz can help protect your business and take action against those who have stolen your trade secrets, and help defend those in need against false trade secret misappropriation claims.
 He will fight vigorously on your side to protect your rights and your business.

-Contact the Law Offices of David H. Schwartz today to schedule a one-on-one consultation with an experienced California business litigation attorney.
+Contact the Law Offices of David H. Schwartz, INC. today to schedule a one-on-one consultation with an experienced California business litigation attorney.
 Attorney David H. Schwartz can offer you the comprehensive legal guidance and advocacy you need to navigate key decisions.
 Mr. Schwartz proudly serves clients throughout San Francisco, Santa Clara, Oakland, San Mateo, Alameda County, and the San Francisco Bay Area of California.
 Get in touch today for help.